Skip to content

 Lahti Symphony Orchestra as a Pioneer in Climate Work

-Lahti Symphony Orchestra began pioneering work to develop a carbon-neutral symphony orchestra in 2015 and has received awards and recognition for its sustainability efforts.
-The goal has been to set an example, encourage solutions to the climate and biodiversity crisis, and participate in slowing climate change by gradually making the orchestra’s operations more sustainable.
+The goal has been to set an example, encourage solutions to the climate and biodiversity crisis, and participate in slowing climate change by gradually making the operations of the orchestra more sustainable.
 The city of Lahti aims for carbon neutrality by 2028, making the orchestra’s sustainability work a natural part of the overall effort.

 According to the carbon footprint calculation, transportation is the most significant source of emissions at Lahti Symphony Orchestra.
-Audience travel accounts for about 60% of the orchestra’s carbon footprint, as most attendees arrive at events by private car.
+Audience travel accounts for about 60% of the carbon footprint, as most attendees arrive at events by private car.
 The orchestra’s international tour flights also contributed significantly to climate emissions.

 Ways to reduce private car use have been actively explored.
 According to Lahti Symphony Orchestra’s audience survey, the majority of the audience is over 65 years old and prefers driving due to its convenience.
 Poor public transport connections and the ease of driving were reasons why up to 63% of respondents said they were unlikely or very unlikely to attend Lahti Symphony Orchestra events by public transport in the future.
 For example, better information about public transport, a free concert bus from the city centre to the concert hall or a reduced-price ticket for public transport on the day of a concert are all identified ways to encourage the public to use public transport.
 As part of Lahti Symphony Orchestra’s sustainability work, small groups from the orchestra have performed local tours in Lahti, travelling on foot or by bicycle.